 They will not be subject to financial checks, reviews and audits under Article 28 FPA for their own costs.

 KIC Partners not receiving EU funding may provide in-kind contributions to another KIC Partner.
 In this case, they will be considered as a third party for the purpose of Articles 9 and 10 SGA.

+If a KIC Partner requesting zero funding receives funding later on (through an amendment; see Article 61 FPA), all obligations will apply retroactively.

 7.2 Consequences of non-compliance